 In Q4 2020, based upon feedback from our community, we decided to take steps to remove the silos.
 This is not a quick process as it requires a lot of fundamental rework, but today we’d like to announce the first step has been completed.
-The three aforementioned silos have now collapsed into one (Documents) and have been converted to folders with the same name (Public, Private, Client Files) and the same exact permissions.
+The three aforementioned silos have now collapsed into one (Documents) and have been converted to folders with the same exact permissions.

 This seemingly small change is going to allow us to make a lot of the other changes you’ve requested.
 We’ll discuss below the future changes that will occur and how we plan to continue to simplify your user interface with future updates.